ecell/ecell4_base/README.md

 ----------------------

 E-Cell System is, a software platform for modeling, simulation and analysis of complex, heterogeneous and multi-scale systems like the cell.
+E-Cell has multi-algorithm, multi-timescale and multi-spatial-representation as its central feature.

 Installation and usage
 ======================